 This type of scheme is ground-breaking – a first in the industry.
 The principle, however, is straightforward.
 McDonald’s succeeded at engaging its partners because it simplified a complex process.
 And as their example shows, facilitating access to sustainability solutions is the key to unlocking climate gains.

 A digital tool for your Scope 3: how to simplify supply chain decarbonisation

 Reducing Scope 3 emissions is challenging for multiple reasons.
 For brand owners, it is hard to establish and communicate goals and engage partners in their efforts.
 For suppliers, it is difficult to procure, track, and report renewable electricity purchased for a specific client.

-Ecohz developed a Supply Chain Portal that simplifies the process.
+Ecohz developed a service Renewable energy for Scope 3 and Supply Chain Portal that simplifies the process.
 This digital platform allows businesses to set renewable energy goals, provide suppliers with easy access to documented renewable electricity, and monitor progress towards their targets through a user-friendly system.